 - The Sell Swords: Artemis Entreri's Evil Weapon Charon's Claw can be wielded by anyone wearing a special magical glove.
 Without the glove, only people with very high willpower and discipline can hold Charon's Claw without being consumed by its evil power.
 Artemis is able to wield Charon's Claw without the glove, a fact that raises an epic level monk's (said monk is also able to hold Charon's Claw with no ill effects) opinion of Artemis considerably.

 - The purple goo in Warehouse 13 used by Pete and Myka to neutralize artifacts, functionally similar foil bags, and to a lesser extent their purple latex gloves.

-- They used ordinary gloveboxes (see Real Life) in Stargate SG-1 when studying alien pathogens and the like.
-This failed when they were studying a virus-like nanotechnology, which started eating through the gloves.
+- Ordinary gloveboxes (see Real Life) are used in Stargate SG-1 when studying alien pathogens and the like.
+This fails when they are studying a virus-like nanotechnology, which starts eating through the gloves.

-- BIONICLE: as Energized Protodermis either transforms or destroys whatever it touches, there are special containers that able to hold it, such as a vial the Toa Metru sought in Maze of Shadows, another vial in Time Trap, and Zamor Spheres.
+- As Energized Protodermis either transforms or destroys whatever it touches, there are special containers that able to hold it, such as a vial the Toa Metru sought in Maze of Shadows, another vial in Time Trap, and Zamor Spheres.

 - Exsidian from Bara Magna is used as an ingredient in making Energized Protodermis resistant materials.